Why you must have Overseas Health Cover (OSHC/OVHC)

 If you feel sick with a bad cold or flu for example, or you need a general health check-up, the first person you should consult is a doctor, known in Australia as a General Practitioner (GP).

 Under your OVHC (excluding OVHC Base Hospital) and OSHC, you can access a GP via:

 If you see any GP from the above recognised services, we will pay for the GP’s fee, up to the relevant service limit.
 OVHC members may incur a $10 out-of-pocket fee.

 What are gap fees?

-A gap fee, also known as ‘co-payment’ is an out-of-pocket expense you have to pay when you receive medical treatment that costs more than what you can claim back from CBHS International Health.
-It is the difference between the MBS rebate and the fee the medical provider actually charges.
-For GP services, it is best to use our online doctors service or any clinics within our GP network as mentioned above.
+A gap fee, also known as ‘co-payment’, is an out-of-pocket expense you must pay when you receive medical treatment that costs more than what you can claim back from CBHS International Health.
+It is the difference between the MBS rebate and the fee the medical provider charges.
+For GP services, it is best to use our online doctors service or any clinics within our Choice Network.
 Using either of these services will attract no gap fee as we cover these costs up to the relevant service levels.
 OVHC members may incur a $10 out-of-pocket fee.

-However, if you visit a doctor outside of our network or not one of our contracted online doctor services you will attract an out-of-pocket expense.
-It is advised to ask them how much it will cost when you book an appointment.
-After you have paid the doctor’s schedule fee then you will need to claim the fee back from CBHS International Health.
-CBHS International Health will only pay the amount covered by the Medicare Benefits Schedule (MBS).
-This means you could end up with significant out-of-pocket expenses.
+However, if you visit a doctor that is not part of our network, you may have an out-of-pocket expense.
+We recommend that when you book the appointment, ask them how much it will cost.
+Once you have paid the bill, you can submit the claim to CBHS International Health.
+We will pay the amount listed on the Medicare Benefits Schedule (MBS).
+This means you could have significant out-of-pocket expenses.

 For instance, your doctor could charge you $75 for a visit (level 2 scheduled fee).
 When you submit a claim to CBHS for that amount, CBHS will pay you an amount back that is determined by the Medicare Benefits Schedule (MBS).
-In this example, the MBS Benefit for a Level 2 consultation is $38.75.
-Therefore, you will have an out-of-pocket expenses of $36.25.
+In this example, the MBS Benefit for a Level 2 consultation is $39.10*.
+Therefore, you will have an out-of-pocket expense of $35.90.

-If you are not sure please call 1300 174 538 for our 24/7 medical, interpreter and personal assistance helpline.
+If you are not sure please call our 24/7 medical, interpreter and personal assistance helplines: